stytchauth/stytch-ios/README.md

 ## Overview

 Stytch's SDKs make it simple to seamlessly onboard, authenticate, and engage users.
 Improve security and user experience with passwordless authentication.
-The Swift SDK provides the easiest way for you to use Stytch on Apple platforms like iOS, macOS, tvOS, etc.
+The Swift SDK provides the easiest way for you to use Stytch on Apple platforms.

-### Supported Products
+#### Supported Products

-The Swift SDK currently supports several authentication products, with additional functionality coming in the near future.
-The currently-supported products are:
+Several authentication products are currently supported, with additional functionality coming in the near future.
+Currently supported:
 - Email magic links
 - One-time passcodes
 - Session management

-### Async Options
+#### Async Options

-To enable you to choose the option that best works for your codebase, the Swift SDK supports several different async options:
-- Async/Await
-- Combine
-- Callbacks
+For optimal ergonomics, several async options are available out of the box: `Async/Await`, `Combine`, and ` Callbacks`.

 ## Requirements

-The Stytch Swift SDK requires is compatible with apps targeting the following Apple platforms:
+The Stytch Swift SDK is compatible with apps targeting the following Apple platforms:
 - iOS 11.3+
 - macOS 10.13+
 - tvOS 11+